Healthy Homes Assessment Bay View

 Fines for Failing to Comply

-Since the 1st July of 2021, once a new or renewed tenancy is signed for a Bay View rental property, all Healthy Homes compliance work must be completed within 90 days.
+Since the 1st July of 2021, once a new, renewed or varied tenancy is signed for a Bay View rental property, all Healthy Homes compliance items need to be taken care of by the end of 90 days.

-See the full details for the Residential Tenancies Act landlords responsibilities.
+Check out the complete details of this law.
+Residential Tenancies Act landlords responsibilities.

 Healthy homes are important

-What is the reason Healthy Homes Compliance so Important?
+What is the reason Healthy Homes Compliance so important?

-Get started now and contact us about receiving a Bay View Healthy Home assessment on your rental property right now.
+Get started now and contact us about receiving a Bay View Healthy Home assessment on your rental property now.

 healthy homes assessment compliance